NotSoupCarry/NotSoupCarry/README.md

   <p align="center">
     &emsp; <br/><br/>
+    &emsp;
+    Started my journey at 11 coding C projects on my grandad old computer and breaking it... never stopped ever since. <br> <br>
-    &emsp; I love OOP languages and I have lots of experience with them, have worked on various projects, and collaborated as a landed developer for multiple software houses.</a> <br> <br>
+    I love OOP languages and I have lots of experience with them, have worked on various both private and corporate projects</a> <br> <br>
     Always strive to be better and to learn in every aspect of my life. <br>
-    Passionate about gaming, coding, Japan culture, quality life and nature.
+    Passionate about tech, gaming, Japan culture, quality life and nature.
     <br>
   </p>